-Number 1 Question: How is Charity Intelligence funded?
+Number 1 Question About Ci: How is Charity Intelligence funded?

 Charity Intelligence is fiercely independent.
 To give donors the best facts and our honest opinion, Charity Intelligence is funded entirely by donors and our work is for donors.
 Please note, unlike other charity accreditations, Charity Intelligence does not receive any money from the charities we rate.